devleaks/twitter_bootswatch/README.md

 ## Infinite Styles ##

-Ì just added one more style sheet called bootswatchr.
+I just added one more style sheet called bootswatchr.

 Just head to bootswatchr.com and create your own style.

-Make sure you select "Bootstrap 2.3.X" in settings at the top, and "Enable Responsive" option.
+Make sure you select "Bootstrap 3.X" in settings at the top, and "Enable Responsive" option.
-Use Bootstrap 2 for previewing as well.
+Use Bootstrap 3 for previewing as well.

 Adjust all settings to your liking: Colors, backgrounds, gradients, font families...